 If you are new to cooking with a Crock Pot or just don’t know where to start, I’ve got something to help.
 I’ve put together a helpful guide with tips and recipes to get you using a slow cooker like a pro!

-Hey there Elizabeth!
+Hey there Terri!

 ~Donya

-Hey there Deb!
+Hey there Jackie!

 ~Donya